dkirkby/E4S/setup.md

 Connect the Pico W to your laptop with a USB cable and look for a new USB drive in your operating system.
 If no USB drive appears, let the instructor know (or try the expert [last resort steps](flash_nuke.md) yourself), and try using your other Pico W.

+> Mac users: if you get a popup asking "Allow accessory to connect?", click "Connect".

 ### Reset your USB drive if it is not called RPI-RP2

 If your USB drive is called **RPI-RP2**, skip to the section below.
 Otherwise, it is mostly likely called **CIRCUITPY** and this just means someone else has already installed an older version of the software you will need for this course.
 To reset your Pico W and continue with the instructions below, follow these steps:
- - Open the drive and delete all of the files it contains.
-You will also need to empty the Trash on a Mac.
+ - Open the drive and delete all of the files it contains (i.e. drag them to the Trash).
- - Unmount the **CIRCUITPY** drive and uplug the USB from your laptop.
+ - Eject the **CIRCUITPY** drive and uplug the USB cable from your laptop.
- - Press down the small white button while you plug the USB back into your laptop.
+ - Press and hold down the small white button while you plug the USB back into your laptop.
+(Mac users may need to allow the accessory to connect again).
  - You should now see the drive called **RPI-RP2** and can release the white button and proceed with the steps below.

 ### Install software on USB drive called RPI-RP2